BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 Each VPS runs an independent installation of an operating system (OS), Linux or Windows, and typically provides root access to the OS for advanced management and control.

 ### Why is a VPS highly recommended for masternodes?
-A VPS is recommended (and often required) for masternode setups, as you will need a dedicated static IP and 99.9% uptime to provide a stable and efficient node for the cryptocurrency’s network.
+A VPS is recommended (and often required) for masternode setups, as you will need a dedicated static IP and 99.9% uptime to provide a stable and efficient node for the network.
 Unlike your home or office PC, a masternode VPS serves one purpose, to securely and efficiently run a masternode.
 A VPS is online 24/7 and provides dedicated resources for the project’s decentralized network.